krzysztof-cal-epam/netMentoring/04_layered_architectures/03-hometask.md

 The list of examples of the layered architecture:
 ### 1. N-Layer Architecture
 General/common architecture for a layered pattern.
-Number of layers might differ (this is why N-tier), but it's usually layers of presentation, business, persistance and database .
+Number of layers might differ (this is why N-tier), but it's usually layers of presentation, business, persistance and database.
 ### 2. Model-View-Controller
 Common version of a N-tier architecture for web development.
 It defines layers: Model, View and Controller.
 ### 3. Model-View-ViewModel